Richard Pascoe

 Tina Wong-Russell

 Tina is an Advisor to Pappas Capital and is also a consultant and executive coach to clients in both the public and private sectors.
 She brings a global perspective from years of working in Europe, Latin and North America, and especially Asia.
 Her consulting engagements have included strategies and programs in organizational development and talent management initiatives, such as leadership development, performance & talent management, succession planning and learning & development.
 Tina’s experience spans multiple industries and multinational organizations, with emphasis in life sciences and technology ranging from Fortune 500 companies to start-ups.
 She has also had multi-year consulting engagements with Federal Government Agencies, including Homeland Security and NASA.
-She is a board member of the National Association of Asian American Professionals (NAAAP) in Boston and is fluent in Chinese.
+She was a board member of the National Association of Asian American Professionals (NAAAP) in Boston from 2014-2023, and is fluent in Chinese.

 Education: